iaoret/teroatlas/README.md

 ![Tero Atlas Structure](./scheme.png)

 You can either run the frontend as a web app through `localhost:3000` or install the Tauri desktop app and run it from there.
-The artifacts are built by the Github Actions CI pipeline and can be downloaded from the [Releases](https://github.com/paschendale/tero-atlas/releases) page.
+The artifacts are built by the Github Actions CI pipeline and can be downloaded from the [Releases](https://github.com/paschendale/tero-atlas/releases) page for your operating system.
 Either way, you will need to run the backend first, which can be done by running `docker-compose up` in the root directory or by following the instructions below.

 ## Running the app